The Shalimar Hotel, Mumbai – Affordable midrange option that’s comfortable, functional, and convenient.

 The Shalimar Hotel, Mumbai – Local Transport

-- Walking: With current traffic issues (to be relieved by about 2021) and narrow sidewalks, it’s not a pleasant area for walking, although there are plenty of shops and cafés nearby.
+- Walking: With wide sidewalks, it’s a pleasant area for walking and exploring the plenty of shops and cafés nearby.

 - Taxis & Auto-rickshaws: Plenty of black-and-yellow taxis.
 Insist on using the meter.
 Rides can also be booked using Uber and Ola apps.